abhishekKSheshagiri/gitExperiment/README.md

 # gitExperiment
-To try out and concretise knowledge about Git
+To try out and concretise knowledge about Git.
+Line written on Github Editor.